mocklis/mocklis.docs/source/getting-started/index.rst

     {
     }

-It will happily expand out all the interfaces necessary for the implementation (such as `ICollection<KeyValuePair<TBlah, string>>`, and leave you with a mock class you can fully close with different key types for your tests.
+It will happily expand out all the interfaces necessary for the implementation (such as ``ICollection<KeyValuePair<TBlah, string>>``, and leave you with a `Mocklis class` you can instantiate with proper types in your tests.

 *Now there's one mock class you didn't want to write by hand...*